Grassy Meadow With Poppies

-I painted this watercolour around 2007 and it was another exercise from Alelene Fletcher’s 2003 publication The Watercolour Landscape Painter’s Pocket Palette.
+I painted this watercolour around 2007 and it was another exercise from Adelene Fletcher’s 2003 publication The Watercolour Landscape Painter’s Pocket Palette.

 The exercise cleverly teaches you about the subtle use of tonal values to help create depth of field, and the striking effect that complimentary colours can have in a painting.